TechyChetty/Amazon-Sales-Report-Data/README.md

 We concluded the report with a bar chart visualization showing the percentage distribution of Not B2B orders between Amazon and Merchants.
 This provided a clearer comparison of how each channel contributes to B2B transactions.

 ## Conclusions and Recommendations
-This conclusion is based solely on the analysis of orders from Maharashtra State.

-Recommendation: Further investigation is required to determine if the same factors contribute to high cancellation rates in other states with significant cancellations.
+At the end of this project, the analysis revealed that most order cancellations occurred during B2C (Business-to-Consumer) transactions.

+Recommendation:
+It is recommended that Amazon focus more on B2B (Business-to-Business) transactions, as they tend to have lower cancellation rates and more stable order fulfillment.
 ![](thankyou.jpg)
 Thank you for following through.😊